mgarin/weblaf/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/mgarin/weblaf)](https://github.com/mgarin/weblaf/commits/master)
 [![Chat on Gitter](https://img.shields.io/gitter/room/mgarin/weblaf?color=%2342ac8c)](https://gitter.im/mgarin/weblaf)

-**WebLaf** is a Look and Feel and component library written in pure Java for cross-platform desktop Swing applications.
+**WebLaf** is a fully open-source Look and Feel and component library written in pure Java for cross-platform desktop Swing applications.
+But it is also more than just that - it was made with intention of covering pretty much all aspects of UI development and at this point WebLaF includes an extensive set of features that goes beyond just Look and Feel or Swing component library.

-You can check out brand new demo application -
+To look at some features provided by WebLaF I recommend checking out the demo -

 [![DemoApplication](./screenshots/demo.png)](https://github.com/mgarin/weblaf/releases/download/v1.2.12/weblaf-demo-1.2.12-jar-with-dependencies.jar)